Updated April 27 2021

 15.5 All of the information and notifications related to this agreement addressed to the other party must be delivered in writing (i) as a registered letter in which case the notification is considered to have been received by the other party within seven (7) days after it has been posted, (ii) as an express letter in which case the notification is considered to have been received by the other party within two (2) days after it has been posted, (iii) by email in which case the notification is considered to have been received by the other party at the time it has been sent, or (iv) by including a notification in connection with the Software.
 Notifications must be addressed to an official registered address or another recorded address.

-15.6 Finnish law shall be applied to these Terms, apart from regulations that concern the selection of legislation.
+15.6 Finnish law applies to these Terms and Conditions, apart from the conflict of law rules.
 All disputes that arise from these Terms are resolved finally by one arbitrator according to the regulations of the Arbitration Institute of the Finland Chamber of Commerce.
 The arbitration location is Helsinki, and the arbitration language is Finnish.
 The arbitrator’s verdict is final, binding to both parties and it can be entered into force by any competent court.
 The other party can apply for a temporary precautionary procedure.
 At the request of the Supplier, any claims concerning outstanding accounts will be resolved at the general court of the defendant’s domicile.

-16.1 These special terms of the Procountor software in accordance with section 16 shall be applied if and to the degree that the software specified in the Service Description is a product version of the Procountor software.
+16.1 These special terms and conditions of the Procountor software in accordance with section 16 apply if and to the degree that the software specified in the Service Description is a product version of the Procountor software.

 16.3 At the Customer’s request, the Supplier can create a new username or a password for the Main user.
 If it is considered necessary due to data security reasons, the Supplier can at any time request the Customer to change one or several passwords of their Users, or if necessary, close one or several usernames temporarily, or otherwise prevent the use of the Software that threatens data security.
 The Supplier and the Customer can agree separately on the use of another personal or company-specific identifier or certificate.

 16.5 The Supplier can provide a trial access to the Software for the Customer before the Order is approved.
-The Customer may use trial access rights to test the Software and to prepare for the deployment of the Software as described in these Terms.
+The Customer may use trial access rights to test the Software and to prepare for the deployment of the Software as described in these Terms and Conditions.
 Trial access rights must not be used for any other use without a prior written permission from the Supplier.

-17.1 The Accounting Office may provide the software specified in the Accounting Office cooperation agreement (“the Resold software”) to their customers that have a good reputation and good credit according the Supplier’s currently valid terms of agreement and these terms and conditions.
+17.1 The Accounting Office may provide the software specified in the Accounting Office Cooperation Agreement to their customers that have a good reputation and good credit according the Supplier’s currently valid terms of agreement and these terms and conditions.

 17.2 The Accounting Office must reliably verify the account access and signature rights of the Customer’s representative.
 A signed order form must be submitted to the Supplier.
 The Supplier may reject an order, if necessary.

 17.3 The Accounting Office may sign an order form on behalf of the Customer if the Accounting Office has received the necessary authorization from the Customer separately or as part of their service agreement.
 In such a case, a signed authorization must also be submitted to the Supplier with the order.
-The Accounting Office must ensure that the Customer is aware of the use and other terms of the resold Software and that the Customer agrees to comply with these Terms.
+The Accounting Office must ensure that the Customer is aware of the use and other terms of the Software and that the Customer agrees to comply with these terms and conditions.

-17.4 The Supplier pays the Accounting Office a reselling commission for the use of the resold Software by Customers represented by the Accounting Office according to the Accounting Office cooperation agreement or its appendices.
+17.4 The Supplier pays the Accounting office a sales commission for the use of the Software by Customers represented by the Accounting office according to the Accounting Office Cooperation Agreement or its appendices.

-17.5 The Accounting Office’s entitlement to the reselling commission begins when the Accounting Office has informed the Supplier of the commencement of the representation relationship in writing.
-The Accounting Office’s entitlement to the reselling commission ends if the representation relationship with the Customer ends (for example, if the Customer begins to use another accounting office or handle their accounting internally).
-The Accounting Office shall notify the Supplier immediately if the representative relationship of the Accounting Office to the Customer is terminated.
+17.5 The Accounting Office’s entitlement to the sales commission begins when the Accounting Office has informed the Supplier of the commencement of the representation relationship in writing.
+The Accounting Office’s entitlement to the sales commission ends if the representation relationship with the Customer ends (for example, if the Customer begins to use another accounting office or handle their accounting internally).
+The Accounting Office must notify the Supplier immediately if the representative relationship of the Accounting Office to the Customer is terminated.
 The notification must be submitted in writing.

-17.6 A reselling commission for one Customer will only be paid for one Accounting Office at a time.
-If a Customer uses several Accounting Offices for their accounting office services, only the first party representing the Customer will receive the reselling commission.
+17.6 A sales commission for one Customer will only be paid for one Accounting Office at a time.
+If the Customer uses several Accounting Offices for their accounting office services, only the first party representing the Customer will receive the sales commission.

-17.7 The Supplier can offer various materials and guidance for the Accounting Office related to offering the resold Software, opening a customer relationship, set-up, user training, customer support, and other service areas.
+17.7 The Supplier can offer various materials and guidance for the Accounting office related to offering the Software, opening a customer relationship, implementation, user training, customer support and other service areas.
 The Accounting Office must follow these instructions.

-17.9 The Accounting Office will ensure the suitability of the Customer’s computer equipment, operating system, and software package as the operating environment of the resold Software.
-If the Customer requires assistance in the deployment of the resold Software, the Accounting Office must provide assistance or arrange training.
+17.9 The Accounting Office will ensure the suitability of the Customer’s computer equipment, operating system and software package as the operating environment of the Software.
+If the Customer requires assistance in the implementation of the Software, the Accounting Office must provide the assistance or arrange training.

-17.10 The Accounting Office must provide necessary support in the use of the resold Software for their Customer.
-If the Accounting Office is not able to answer the Customer’s question or resolve a problem related to the use of the resold Software, the Accounting Office will contact the Supplier’s customer support.
+17.10 The Accounting office must provide necessary support in the use of the Software for their Customer.
+If the Accounting Office is not able to answer the Customer’s question or resolve a problem related to the use of the Software, the Accounting Office will contact the Supplier’s customer support.
 The Accounting Office must inform the Customer of the reply.

-17.11 The contact person of the Accounting Office is responsible for communication in their own organization so that the personnel of the Accounting Office receive necessary information related to the use of the resold Software.
+17.11 The contact person of the Accounting office is responsible for communication in their own organization so that the personnel of the Accounting office receive necessary information related to the use of the Software.
 The Accounting Office must inform the Supplier of any relevant changes in their operation.
 In addition, the Accounting Office must inform the Supplier without delay of any claims or feedback that concern the Supplier.

 17.13 The Accounting Office agrees not to register anywhere a trademark or a service trademark, business name, Internet domain, or any other right, name, or brand that can registered that could be mixed up with one of the Supplier’s trademarks.

-17.15 The Accounting Office shall agree not to use, either directly or indirectly, information received through this agreement, the resold Software, marketing material, or otherwise through the Supplier for developing a similar, competitive software or part of software during the validity of this agreement, or within twelve (12) months after the termination of the agreement.
+17.15 The Accounting office agrees not to use, either directly or indirectly, information received through this agreement, the Software, marketing material, or otherwise through the Supplier for developing a similar, competitive software or part of software during the validity of this agreement or within twelve (12) months after the termination of the agreement.

 17.16 The Accounting Office must notify the Supplier immediately of any violations to the Supplier’s rights that they observe.

-17.18 This agreement does not grant the Accounting Office exclusive rights to marketing or offering the Software, and it does not in any way restrict the Supplier’s right to sell, market or offer the resold Software either directly or through other Accounting Offices, retailers, or representatives.
+17.18 This agreement does not grant the Accounting office exclusive rights to marketing or offering the Software, and it does not in any way restrict the Supplier’s right to sell, market or offer the Software either directly or through other Accounting offices, retailers or representatives.
 The Accounting Office cannot transfer any rights or obligations under this agreement to a third party.

 18 SPECIAL TERMS FOR ON-PREMISES SOFTWARE

-18.1 These special terms for on-premises software in accordance with section 18 shall be applied if and to the degree that the Software specified in the Service Description is a software version downloaded and to be used on the Customer’s own server.
-If these special terms are contradictory to what has been agreed elsewhere in these Terms, these special terms shall apply.
+18.1 These special terms for on-premises software in accordance with section 18 apply if and to the degree that the Software specified in the Service Description is a software version downloaded and to be used on the Customer’s own server.
+If these special terms are contradictory to what has been agreed elsewhere in these Terms and Conditions, these special terms apply.